Gilbert Arenas: 2006–07 season

 On January 3, 2007, Arenas hit a 32-foot buzzer-beater to win the game against the Milwaukee Bucks, 108–105.
 Two weeks later on Martin Luther King Jr. Day he hit another buzzer-beating three-pointer to beat the Utah Jazz, 114–111, in a thriller at the Verizon Center.
 This same scenario has been added as a cut scene in the video game NBA Live 2008.
 He also hit a game-winning layup as time expired to beat the Seattle SuperSonics on March 21, 2007.

 In February 2007, during the final days of All-Star voting, Arenas was voted as a first-time starter for the 2007 NBA All-Star game for the Eastern Conference, edging out Vince Carter by a slight margin, with 1,454,166 votes to Carter's 1,451,156.
 At the time he was averaging 29.7 points per game, and led all Eastern Conference point guards in scoring and was second in the league.

 Towards the end of the season, Arenas tore his MCL during a game against the Charlotte Bobcats, when Gerald Wallace fell into his leg.
 The Wizards struggled to finish the season with Arenas and teammate Caron Butler both being injured.
 Washington earned a playoff berth, but was swept in the first round in a rematch with the Cleveland Cavaliers.
+This was the last season Arenas made an All-Star game and All-NBA team before constant injuries and off-court issues.